Tanideh-Dev/Tanideh/README.md

 ## What is Tanideh?

-Tanideh is a decentralized, secure, and transparent app that allows users to participate in legitimate polling for elections and referendums.
+Tanideh is a decentralized, secure, and transparent app that allows users to create and participate in their own elections and referendums.
 It creates a dynamic "pulse" of societal sentiment, providing real-time insights into public opinion.
 Tanideh operates through a unique client-to-client messaging system, where votes are exchanged directly between users, ensuring privacy and security.

 ### Key Features of Tanideh